abdelrhman-arfat/WorkElate_Task/README.md

 # 📚 Book Review App

-A modern **MERN Stack** application that allows users to browse books, add comments, update their profile image, and manage their account with a clean and responsive UI.
+A modern **MERN Stack** application that allows users add comments 'reviews', update their profile image, and manage their account with a clean and responsive UI.

 ---